 Director Shaina Feinberg

 Judith Mizrachy is a New York City-based independent producer.
-Her film THE MARTHA MITCHELL EFFECT, about the Watergate whistleblower who was silenced by the Nixon Administration, premiered at the Sundance Film Festival and was released globally on Netflix in 2022.
-It was nominated for a 2023 Academy Award® for Best Short Documentary.
-Her previous film THE BOOKSELLERS, a behind-the-scenes look at the rare book community, premiered at the New York Film Festival in 2019 and was released around the world.
-Most recently UNCROPPED, about the Village Voice photographer James Hamilton, launched as the 2023 Centerpiece at DOC NYC and opened theatrically in 2024.
-Her work has been shown on big screens including Lincoln Center, Brooklyn Academy of Music, and Bertha DocHouse London, and on small screens via Netflix, The Criterion Channel, The New Yorker and more.
-Judith previously served as the Director of Marketing and Communications at Women Make Movies.
+Her work includes The Martha Mitchell Effect, which premiered at Sundance in 2022, was released globally on Netflix, and was nominated for a 2023 Academy Award® for Best Short Documentary; The Booksellers, which premiered at the New York Film Festival in 2019 and was released theatrically around the world; and Uncropped, which launched as the Centerpiece at DOC NYC in 2023 was named “One of the Best Documentaries of the Year” by Variety.
+Her recent producing credits also include the ITVS film Land With No Rider (True/False 2025), Maintenance Artist (Tribeca 2025), and the short documentary Women Laughing (Woodstock Film Festival 2025).
+Judith's work has been shown on big screens including Lincoln Center, Brooklyn Academy of Music, and Bertha DocHouse London, and on small screens via Netflix, The Criterion Channel, The New Yorker and more.

 PROMOTE THIS PROJECT